GioF71/upnp-scrobbler/README.md

 - [x] Scrobbling to last.fm from a WiiM device, using it as a generic UPnP Renderer
 - [x] Scrobbling to last.fm from gmrender-resurrect ([Source](https://github.com/hzeller/gmrender-resurrect) and [Docker image](https://github.com/gioF71/gmrender-resurrect-docker)), using it as a generic UPnP Renderer
 - [x] Scrobbling to a subsonic server
+- [ ] Enable "now playing" for subsonic
 - [ ] Allow multiple subsonic servers
 - [ ] Scrobbling to listenbrainz
 - [ ] Scrobbling to libre.fm